AfonsoCunha22/MLOpsProject/MLOpsProject/reports/end_report/README.md

 >
 > Answer:

 We decided to use the Hugging Face Transformers package, which wasn't covered in our course, to fulfill the project's requirements.
 This framework let us use pre-trained models for sentiment analysis, which sped up our development process significantly.
 By using Hugging Face, we quickly built a strong baseline and could then focus on fine-tuning and optimizing our models.
 This allowed us to concentrate on other course objectives without spending too much time on building models from scratch.
-The tools and resources provided by Hugging Face were crucial in helping us complete the project successfully, enhancing our model's accuracy and effectiveness.
+The tools and resources provided by Hugging Face were crucial in helping us complete and develop the project successfully, enhancing our model's accuracy and effectiveness.

 ## Coding environment